krhebbar/airdrop-template/README.md

 - Rename `Makefile.variable.example` to `Makefile.variable`.
 - In `Makefile.variable` set the slug of your organization, and your email.

-NOTE: Update this field with the appropriate connection type configuration.

 4\.
 Build the Snap-in using the following command:

 ```bash